mike2b2t/mapartcraft/README.md

 # Usage

+Visit [MapartCraft](https://mike2b2t.github.io/mapartcraft).
+This is a fork of the original tool with newer version support.

-Visit [MapartCraft](https://rebane2001.com/mapartcraft) on [rebane2001.com](https://rebane2001.com) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft).
-However, it is recommended to use the [rebane2001.com](https://rebane2001.com/mapartcraft) site as it is always up to date with new features and bugfixes.
+You can find the original MapartCraft tool on [rebane2001.com](https://rebane2001.com/mapartcraft) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft).

 # Credits/Thanks